 No. We’re trying to follow the strict criteria for raising little sociopaths.
 Friends are not allowed and we strive to eliminate the stubborn ones as we go.
 Look, our kids don’t have a whole class of peers to invite to a birthday party out of courtesy (thank goodness) so it may look like they’re being socially deprived.
 But they see other children and spend time with them.
 I promise.

 #6 “Aren’t you worried they won’t have NORMAL childhood?”

 Define normal.
 Peer pressure?
 Bullying?
 Overcrowded classrooms?
 Lack of physical exercise?
 Having to fit in a box?
 Being educated within a failing system?
 No, I’m not worried about not giving them all that.

-Um, yeah, I actually can.
+Yeah, I actually can.
 I can legally homeschool my kids all the way through high school.
-And as long as it continues to work for us, we’ll keep on homeschooling.
+If it makes you feel any better, we’ll only continue to homeschool as long as it works for us.

 #8 “What about PROM!?”

 Right.
 Prom.
 Prom is important.
 Two words: Homeschool Prom.
 It’s a real thing – for those that are interested.
 (No, it doesn’t take place in a basement.
 Although it could.
 Don’t judge?)